djalbat/yapp/README.md

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

 Yapp is fully configurable.
 You can supply it with plugins for any language you choose, or in order to override the built-in plugins for languages that are already supported.
 You can also style it with your own styles, to support your plugins or to override existing styles.
-It is ideally suited to [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style), however it can just as easily be used standalone, with no dependencies on any front-end frameworks.
+It is ideally suited to the [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style) packages, however it can be used standalone, with no dependencies on any front-end frameworks.

 ## Installation